Fenimorea mackintoshi

 Fenimorea mackintoshi is a species of sea snail, a marine gastropod mollusc in the family Drilliidae.

 Description

 The length of this marine shell varies between 12 mm and 15.5 mm.
+The shape is fusiform and has approximately 9 whorls, with the bottom whorl consisting of over half of the shell's height.
+The color is an uneven brown with a white apex whorl, anterior fasciole, and distal end of anterior canal.

 Distribution

 This marine species occurs off the Bahamas.